ericTsiliacos/portal/README.md

 ### Environment Variables

-Setting `PORTAL_COMMIT_MESSAGE` to a string will add to the commit message that portal create in the case that there exists git commit message hooks that need satisfying
+Setting `PORTAL_COMMIT_MESSAGE` to a string of your choice will add to the commit message that portal creates if there exists git commit message hooks that need satisfying

 e.g. ```export PORTAL_COMMIT_MESSAGE="<message goes here>"```